-This study underwent ethical review by the National Research Ethics Service Committee for Yorkshire & the Humber - South Yorkshire REC ref 13/YH/0028 IRAS project ID 82448 and underwent local ethical approval at other centers involved in this study.
+Ethics approval This study underwent ethical review by the National Research Ethics Service Committee for Yorkshire & the Humber-South Yorkshire REC (ref: 13/YH/0028, IRAS project ID: 82448) and underwent local ethical approval at other centres involved in this study.
 The 100,000 Genomes Project is covered by REC reference approval 14/EE/1112.
+Participants gave informed consent to participate in the study before taking part.